yumeko-16/yumeko-16/README.md

 ### Front-end developer (Mar.
 2021 - Current)

-- Developed Front-end of e-commerce websites with Next.js and TypeScript.
+- Developing Front-end of e-commerce websites with Next.js and TypeScript.
-- Developed Front-end a brand website with Svelte.
-- Developed corporate websites Front-end with EJS, leveraging WordPress as a headless CMS.
+- Developing corporate websites Front-end with EJS, leveraging WordPress as a headless CMS.
-- Developed e-commerce websites with CakePHP.
+- Developing e-commerce websites with CakePHP.
-- Developed brand websites with WordPress.
+- Developing brand websites with WordPress.
-- Optimized websites for search engines (SEO).
+- Optimizing websites for search engines (SEO).

 ### Freelance (Apr.
 2020 - Feb.
 2021)